-- 2. Any changes in academic goals or plan of study since last meeting.
+- Any changes in academic goals since last meeting.

-- 3. Recent or present research projects (summer, or Phys90r).
+- Recent or present research projects (in the summer, or in Phys 90r).

-- 6. Future plans after college (grad school, med school, law shool, teaching, industry, consulting, etc.) How do these plans correlate with the responses to topics 1-5 above?
+- Future plans for after college (do these plans correlate with the responses to the above topics?).

-- 7. Any issues concerning grad school applications, GRE's, etc.
+- Questions about grad school applications, GRE's, etc.

-- 10. Taking advantage of various departmental resources/events, for example:
+- Taking advantage of the various departmental resources/events, for example:

 b) Monday Colloquia and tea